 - The impact of currency fluctuations on the agreed €750 million CbC reporting filing threshold.

 Parent Surrogate Filings

-The final BEPS Action 13 report recommended that countries implement a legal requirement for CbC reporting with respect to MNEs' fiscal periods commencing on or after January 1, 2016.
+The final BEPS Action 13 report recommended that countries or regions implement a legal requirement for CbC reporting with respect to MNEs' fiscal periods commencing on or after January 1, 2016.
 Where jurisdictions will not be able to implement CbC reporting with respect to the fiscal period commencing from January 1, 2016, this gives rise to a transition issue.
 In these situations, jurisdictions may be able to accommodate voluntary filing for Ultimate Parent Entities resident in their jurisdiction.
 This would allow the Ultimate Parent Entities of an MNE Group resident in those jurisdictions to voluntarily file their CbC report for the fiscal period commencing on or from January 1, 2016 in their jurisdiction of tax residence.
 This is referred to as "parent surrogate filing."
 Where surrogate filing (including parent surrogate filing) is available, there are no local filing obligations for the particular MNE in any jurisdiction which otherwise would require local filing in which the MNE has a Constituent Entity (referred to as the Local Jurisdiction), under the following conditions:

 - The Ultimate Parent Entity has made available a CbC report conforming to the requirements of the final Action 13 report to the tax authority of its jurisdiction of tax residence by the filing deadline (i.e., 12 months after the last day of the Reporting Fiscal Year of the MNE Group).